Last Updated on

 In 1991, the Munchkin was introduced to the general public via a live cat show held at Madison Square Garden.
 The breed achieved championship status with TICA in 2003

 The breed is controversial in the cat world, due to concerns about the short legs and long spine will cause lordosis, a downward dip in the spine.
 This condition also affects short-legged breeds of dog such as the dachshunds.
-However, supporters claim that the spine of the cat is much different and no such problems occur in the Munchkin.
+Supporters claim that the spine of the cat is much different and no such problems occur in the Munchkin.
 The jury appears to still be out on that.
-Not every cat body recognises the Munchkin for the above reasons.
-Those include the CFA, GCCF and FiFE.
+Not every cat body recognises the Munchkin for the above reasons, which includes the CFA, GCCF and FiFE.

 Did you know?

 Other short-legged cats have appeared in the past.
 Several generations occurred in England in the 1930s but died out during World War II.
 One also lived in Stalingrad (St Petersburg), Russia in 1953 but that too vanished.